galets/eg4-modbus-monitor/README.md

 - Following [RS485 USB dongle](https://www.amazon.com/dp/B081MB6PN2), or [even cheaper one](https://www.amazon.com/dp/B00NKAJGZM)
 - Powered by [12 to 5V converter](https://www.amazon.com/dp/B09TFLZMC2)

+**Note:** there is an effort to also support GridBOSS, but it is currently in the early stage

 ## Configuration

 Use environment variables to provide configuration.
 Example: